Doctoral theses written by INSS members

 Main field of study: Health Psychology, Consciousness Studies

 Title: A Transpersonal Understanding of Spiritual Experiences in Individuals with EpilepsyPhD, completed 2021.
-University of Northampton
+University of Northampton, UK

 ABSTRACT